SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 6) NOTE: Test software snippets can be swapped into system_gpio.cpp source file so that the switch (GPIO0) can make various command calls.
 ___
 # Telling the Story
 Software documentation doesn't exactly lend itself well to telling a chronological story.
-Instead we will use software engineering concepts to present multiple viewpoints which should deliver not only how the software functions, but also why the software is developed the way that it is.
+Instead, we will use software engineering concepts to present multiple viewpoints which should deliver not only how the software functions, but also why the software is developed the way that it is.
 The topics will be presented through **Abstractions**, **Block Diagrams**, **Flowcharts**, **Sequence Diagrams**, and **State Transition Diagrams**.
 With all these different perspectives, you should be able to key in on the understanding in the way that registers with you best.

 ## Abstractions
 On a project level, the primary abstraction is the operation of the entire system.
 At present, the project doesn't interact much with the surrounding world, so its abstractions are of limited value.  [project abstraction document](./docs/project_abstractions.md)